intael/funbro-data-collector/README.md

 # Funbro Data Collector

-This project downloads data from whatever sources and makes them available in raw in some persistance storages.
+This project downloads data from whatever sources and makes it available in some persistance storage.

 ### Running it